 Become a Snowy Plover Docent and help educate people about how to share the beach during their critical breeding season (March-September).
 Contact Doug Hee, Park VIP Coordinator at (415) 464-5145 or send him an email.

-Gather the family and join Point Reyes National Seashore Association for the annual Christmas Bird Count for Kids (CBC4Kids) on Saturday, January 11, 2014.
+Gather the family and join Point Reyes National Seashore Association for our annual Christmas Bird Count for Kids (CBC4Kids) Saturday, January 11, 2020.
 This free family event invites families to discover birds at Point Reyes and learn about the grand tradition of annual bird counts.
 Ages 7-18 are encouraged, but we will also accept ages 2-6 for our Budding Birders walk.
 All children must have a chaperone or parent with them at all times.
-Preregistration is required.
-For more information, or to register contact Jessica Taylor at (415) 663-1200 x 304 or send her an email.
+Pre-registration is required.
+For more information, or to register contact Brandon Barragan at (415) 663-1200 x 307 or send him an email.